130 Widgets

 Checkpoint

-All six modules are now accounted for: types define the contracts, the color generator derives palettes, the applier writes them to settings, the picker provides UI, the swatch generator creates icons, and the extension entry point wires it all together with commands and event listeners.
+All seven modules are now accounted for: types define the contracts, the theme analyzer detects the active theme’s hue, the color generator derives palettes with harmony-aware adjustments, the applier writes them to settings, the picker provides a dual-mode UI, the swatch generator creates icons, and the extension entry point wires it all together with commands, event listeners, and theme-change reactivity.
 The final section covers packaging and publishing.